 Vitamin B6 & B12: I have no idea on dose!
 I just grab whichever Vit B combo is on the shelf and doesn’t have other crap mixed in.
 My last neuro at Hopkins recommended it for fatigue and it seems to help.
 It also turns my urine a frighteningly bright yellow so I always know if I’ve forgotten my morning meds which I find extra helpful, and is the real reason I keep taking it.
 HONESTY HOUR.
 (There’s a really cool white paper on the direct relationship between B12 & MS here, including a theory that patients may wind up additionally stripped of B12 via primary & secondary therapies.)

 Medical Marijuana: A note: medical marijuana (aka MMJ) activists run the gamut from super- legitimate to “marijuana will cure everything“.
 Medical marijuana, like coconut oil, is pretty great and can be used for a lot of things, but it definitely doesn’t cure everything.
-It is really good for pain, though, especially neuropathic pain.
+It is great for pain, though, especially neuropathic pain.
 Vaped or injested, a sativa or hybrid provides a light, steady amount of pain relief, and dosed correctly I can still think straight.
 (I know how to dose myself correctly, but there is a learning curve.)

 For me, I’ve found cannabis works well for muscular pain (especially spasm), migraine pain (this is why I originally began to use this medication, and it’s incredibly effective for that pain in my case), appetite stimulation (I no longer weigh 89 pounds and this has a LOT to do with that, go THC), and insomnia (use indicas/ indica- dominant hybrids for this, sativas tend to stimulate).
 I know it sounds unlikely, but for those who haven’t had any experience with medical marijuana before, it’s totally possible to use this medication without feeling intoxicated.
 I use this every day.
+I tend to use a LOT of CBD, honestly, in tandem with THC- don’t get me started, it’s a whole ramble, but my goal is comfort and function, not intoxication.

 So there’s the rundown, friends.
 Feel free to ping me with questions, and if you’re a patient I’d love to know what has worked for you- I’m always very interested in other experiences.
 Patients and caretakers, these posts are for you; let me know if there’s anything else you’d like to know/ hear about.